mauricechiodo/eim-case-studies/course/finance/Black-Scholes/Ethics/index.md

  - Who is responsible for *the use* of mathematical tools?
  - Who is responsible for the *misuse* of mathematical tools?

-Something to note here is how we should classify *misuse* - in order for something to be *misused*, we need to prescribed what is *proper use*, for example use that doesn't exceeding the limits of accuracy of a model - and how this should be conveyed to non-mathematicians using the mathematical tools.
+Something to note here is how we should classify *misuse* - in order for something to be *misused*, we need to prescribed what is *proper use*, for example use that doesn't exceed the limits of reasonable accuracy of a model - and how this should be conveyed to non-mathematicians using the mathematical tools - for example, what is *reasonable* accuracy?

 > "Was an equation to blame for the financial crash then?